Business jet crashes in South Dakota, killing at least 9 - BNO News

 The accident happened on early Saturday afternoon when the aircraft, a single-engine Pilatus PC-12, took off from Chamberlain Municipal Airport for a flight to Idaho.
 The crash happened in a rural area about 1 mile (1.6 km) southwest of the airport.

-Federal officials confirmed that 12 people were on board the aircraft, and nine of them were killed in the crash, including the pilot and two children.
-Three survivors were injured but there was no immediate word on their conditions.
+Officials confirmed that 12 people were on board the aircraft.
+Nine of them were killed in the crash, including the pilot and two children, and three survivors were taken to Sioux Falls for treatment.
+All three are in critical condition.

 The cause of Saturday’s crash was not immediately known, but weather conditions were poor when the plane went down.
 “FAA investigators are on their way to the accident site, and the National Transportation Safety Board has been notified,” FAA spokeswoman Elizabeth Isham Cory said.